Cool cars are Hot!

 Now I'm changing gears a bit and gathering up a few 1/24 along the way as my

-current focus shifts to consolidating the collection and building a display
+current focus shifts to consolidating the collection down without giving

 and everyone else usually finds that they take up a lot